ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

     name: default
 ```

-Pods are run based on the authority of a ServiceAccount.
+Pods run based on the authority of a ServiceAccount.
 In each project, the `default` ServiceAccount runs all pods that are not specifically assigned to any other ServiceAccount.

 If you look at the yaml above, you see that the RoleBinding we have deployed allows the ServiceAccount `default` to VIEW objects in the OpenShift cluster.
 This is a read-only role.
 Therefore it can discover the pods and services, but the role does not allow the pods to be destroyed or changed.